linode/docs/docs/networking/dns/dns-manager.md

 The DNS Manager allows you to view the contents of a domain zone file.
 This is especially useful should you need to import the zone to a different server, or if you wish to inspect the file.

 You can view the contents of the domain zone file through the DNS Manager tab of your Linode Manager.
-From there, select the **Zone file** link to the far right column of the row featuring your choosen domain.
+From there, select the **Zone file** link to the far right column of your choosen domain's name.
 An example of the file is provided below.

 [![This page shows a text-only dump of the DNS zone file for this domain.](/docs/assets/1115-dns3.png)](/docs/assets/1115-dns3.png)